 Selling your home can be an exciting event.
 However, it is critical to know what selling your home might cost you.
 At Corken + Company we want you to know that if you’re monitoring the value of your home, so you can sell it for a worthwhile profit, don’t forget to factor the closing costs for sellers into the sale price.

-You may be estimating that your sale price could be $750,000, which could pay off your $500,000 home loan and reap you a $250,000 profit.
-But before you start counting your dollars and debating the size of the down payment for your next home, you need to calculate the closing costs for the seller.
+You may be trying to estimate your sale price.
+You could sell at $750,000, which could pay off your $500,000 home loan and reap a $250,000 profit.
+Before you start counting your dollars you need to calculate the closing costs for the seller.

-While buyers also pay closing costs (here’s more info on typical closing costs for buyers), you’ll see a long column on the Settlement Statement for seller closing costs.
+Buyers also pay closing costs (here’s more info on typical closing costs for buyers).
+Although, you can see a long column on the Settlement Statement for seller closing costs.

-Closing costs for sellers of real estate vary according to where you live, but as the seller you can expect to pay anywhere from 6% to 10% of the home’s sales price in closing costs at settlement.
+Closing costs for sellers of real estate vary according to where you live.
+As the seller, you can expect to pay anywhere from 6% to 10% of the home’s sales price in closing costs at settlement.
 This won’t be cash out of the seller’s pocket; rather it will be deducted from the proceeds on your home.

-One of the larger closing costs for sellers at settlement is the commission for the real estate agents involved in the real estate transaction.
+One of the larger closing costs for sellers is the commission for the real estate agents involved in the transaction.
+This is usually paid at at settlement.
 Commissions on real estate are negotiable and vary somewhat by market, but a typical commission is 6% of the sales price of the home split between the listing real estate agent and the buyer’s agent.

-For a $750,000 purchase price, the real estate agent’s commission would come to $45,000, which will be split between the brokers on the transaction.
+For a $750,000 purchase price, the real estate agent’s commission would come to $45,000.
+This would be split between the brokers on the transaction.
 Buyers have the advantage of relying on sellers to pay real estate agent commissions.

 Loan payoff costs:

-Be sure to talk to your lender about what will be required to pay off the mortgage so that you get an accurate picture of additional costs.
+Be sure to talk to your lender about what will be required to pay off the mortgage.
+This will help you get an accurate picture of additional costs.

 Transfer taxes or recording fees: